bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    It helps write and use middleware, and it helps with routing

 - [ ] Describe Middleware?
+    It is a series of functions that have access to the homies(or three amigos).
+When they are called they run the function block, and move to the next in line

 - [ ] Describe a Resource?

+    anything we use to write an API

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status code with a message

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? separate routers, server and index files to keep things that are related to each other in one single file.

 ## Project Setup